PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 ---

-## 7. The Combinatorics of Attention-Based Information Flows
+## 7. The Combinatorics of Transformers' Information Flows

 Coming back to the information flow graph, we now ask an interesting question: in how many ways can information propagate across a context window?
 More precisely, how many paths are there from